slateci/slateci.github.io/_docs/concepts/individual-roles/platform-administrator.md

 The person/group who manages access and configuration for a SLATE platform.

 Examples:
-* Lincoln Bryant for the the SLATE Reference Platform (SRP)
+* The core SLATE team that develops and operates the SLATE Reference Platform
-* OSG operation for OSG built on SLATE
+* A multi-institution science collaboration operating a distributed data delivery service

 Responsibilities:
-* Manage SLATE edge clusters within the platform (including certificates and idm)
+* Manage SLATE edge clusters within the platform (including certificates and the identity management)
 * Manager virtual organizations within the platform
 * Monitoring the platform for software and hardware failures, notifying Edge Administrators of local issues as necessary
 * Maintaining consistent versions of the SLATE Platform across sites